 - Expertise: who should be treating venous disease?

 - Best practices, metrics and defining criteria

 - Education and training: to improve decision making and regulation

 Hosted by Dr Laura Redman and produced by Radcliffe Vascular.
 Follow us on social media for the latest updates on the next episode @RadcliffeVASCU today!

 Listen now for the latest episode from the veinPODCAST series.

-Prefer audio?
-Listen to the podcast episode here.
+Prefer video?
+View the podcast video episode here.